wadmiraal/wadmiraal.net/src/_posts/2013-04-11-quicktip-detect-responsive-display-with-js.markdown

 ## Trick

-Just insert the following HTML at the very end of your file:
+Just insert the following HTML at the very end of the `<body>`:

     <span id="mobile-layout-switch" class="show-on-phone"></span>

 This can be adapted with any class, obviously.

 Now, for the above example, when we're in &ldquo;mobile&rdquo; layout, this little fellow will get a `display: block;` setting.
 When in any other mode, it get's a `display: none;`.

 This is won't mess up our design, because the `span` is empty and won't take up any space.

 Now, in Javascript, we can very easily detect in wich view we are by detecting the *display* of our span.
 Using jQuery: